ChadCooper06/React-Restaurant/project-files.md/pseudocode.md

 Nav bar is static element on the page that stays at the top while scrolling
     - has links in it to the various pages (home, menu, about)--positioned more to the right
-        - home--takes you to the main homepage(initial state)
+        - home--takes you to the main page(initial state)
         - menu--takes you to the full menu of 15-20 items
         - about--takes you to the about us page where the contact info and overall theme of the restaurant is listed
     - has logo (maybe)--if so this will be created or just found image(maybe just a single letter of the first letter of the name)